tinsaeabreham45/gggp/README.markdown

 ## Notes

 - The fitness evaluation is commented out to focus on testing expression generation and crossover.
-- The code assumes a Lisp-like environment with Python integration.
+- The code assumes a metta environment with Python integration.
 - Adjust the depth parameter in `generate_expr` or population size in `generate_population` for different complexity levels.

 ## Future Improvements